hwayne/learntla-v2/docs/beginner/constants.rst

 .. code-block::

+  \* Given
   X <- [model value]
   Y <- [model value]

+  \* Then
   X = X
   X # Y
   X # 1
   X # "a"
   X # <<1, Y>>

 Why would you want this?
 Because in TLC, comparing incompatible types produces an error.
 Say you want to represent a nullable value, like ``last_access_time``.
-You can't write ``IF last_access_time = "null"`` because if ``lat`` is non-null, then you're comparing a string to an integer, which is an error.
+You can't write ``IF last_access_time = "null"`` because if the variable is currently non-null, then you're comparing a string to an integer, which is an error.
 If you use a sentinel value, like ``IF last_access_time = -1``, then you're risking logic errors if you accidentally use it in any other numerical context.

-What you can do instead is define a new constant, like ``NULL`` or ``NoLastAccess``, and set it to a model value.
-Then you can do ``IF last_access_time = NULL``, which will be false if ``lat`` is already a number.
-Similarly, you can add them to sets that already have a Model values are incredibly useful as sentinel and placeholder values in organizing larger specs.
+What you can do instead is define a new constant, like ``NULL`` or ``NotYetAccessed``, and set it to a model value.
+Then you can do ``IF last_access_time = NULL``, which will be false if the value is already a number.
+Similarly, you can add them to sets that already have a elements.
+Model values are incredibly useful as sentinel and placeholder values in organizing larger specs.

-.. tip:: Once you have a model value, you can use it in ordinary assignments.
+.. note:: Once you have a model value, you can use it in ordinary assignments.
 For example:

   .. code-block::